 Enclose a completed Indiana Schedule IT-40NOL when claiming this deduction.
-If your Schedule A from federal Form 1045 included itemized deductions to increase the federal net operating loss, enclose a pro forma copy of the Schedule A computing the net operating loss without the itemized deductions.
+If your IRS Form 172, Part 1, or the equivalent worksheet from IRS Publication 536 included itemized deductions to increase the federal net operating loss, enclose a pro forma copy of the IRS Form 172, Part 1, or the equivalent worksheet from IRS Publication 536 computing the net operating loss without the itemized deductions.